backstage/backstage/.changeset/pretty-ways-knock.md

 ---
-'@backstage/plugin-todo': patch
+'@backstage/plugin-todo-backend': patch
 ---

-Fixed URL encoding of filters where the filter was always rejected by the backend validation.
+Fixed a bug where filter queries from the frontend would always fail validation.